 When a mortgagor encumbers mortgaged property with one or more junior liens, the senior lender is subjected to additional risk.
 First, the mortgagor may have difficulty servicing and repaying multiple loans.
 In addition, if the junior loan permits recourse to the mortgagor (as junior loans often do) and the senior loan does not, a mortgagor may be more likely to repay sums due on the junior loan than those on the senior loan.
 Second, acts of the senior lender that prejudice the junior lender or impair the junior lender's security may create a superior equity in favor of the junior lender.
-For example, if the mortgagor and the senior lender may lose its priority to the extent an existing junior lender is harmed or the mortgagor is additionally burdened.
-Third, if the mortgagor defaults on the senior lender.
-Moreover, the bankruptcy of a junior lender may operate to stay foreclosure or similar proceedings by the senior lender.
+For example, if the mortgagor and the senior lender agree to an increase in the principal amount of or the interest rate payable on the senior loan, the senior lender may lose its priority to the extent an existing junior lender is harmed or the mortgagor is additionally burdened.
+Third, if the mortgagor defaults on the senior loan and/or any junior loan or loans, the existence of junior loans and actions taken by junior lenders can impair the security available to the senior lender may operate to stay foreclosure or similar proceedings by the senior lender.
 In addition, the consent of the junior lender is required in connection with certain loan modifications, short sales and deeds-in-lieu of foreclosure, which may delay or prevent the loss mitigation actions taken by the senior lender.